weavedb/weavedb/docs/docs/web-console/setup-access-control-rules.md

 Now if you try to update an existing data with another wallet, the transaction will fail.

 :::info
-With [FPJSON](https://fpjson.weavedb.dev/), you can do powerful things such as mutating the updated data and adding extra fields.
+With [FPJSON](https://fpjson.weavedb.dev/), you can do powerful tasks such as mutating the updated data and adding extra fields.
 :::